ds-102/sp25/README.md

-# Data 102 Fall 2023 Website
+# Data 102 Spring 2025 Website

-This [video](https://www.youtube.com/watch?v=azPPK5aOcV0) walks you through how to make changes to the website (just replace all instances of fa19 with fa23 and DS100 with Data 102).
+This [video](https://www.youtube.com/watch?v=azPPK5aOcV0) walks you through how to make changes to the website (just replace all instances of fa19 with sp25 and DS100 with Data 102).

 To add Jupyter notebook links to the webpage, use nbgitpuller: https://jupyterhub.github.io/nbgitpuller/link